VladC12/event-watcher/README.md

-# Event Watcher Desktop App
+# Event Watcher Desktop App Template
+This should be used just like any other boilerplate template.
+I wanted to make my own since I feel most stuff out there was full off unnecessary fluff.

 ## For development
 The command `npm run electron:serve` is used.